dbild/mozsprint-repo-template/CONTRIBUTING.md

 ## How to report bugs

 Notice a mistake?
-Please file any bugs, requests, or questions in our issue tracker [LINK TO ISSUE TRACKER]!
+Please file any bugs, requests, or questions in our [issue tracker](https://github.com/dbild/teen-open-leadership/issues)!

 ## Communication channels